trufflesuite/drizzle/packages/drizzle-react-components/CONTRIBUTING.md

 1. Keep your PRs small and atomic.
 Only resolve the issue you are targetting.
 Don't mix refactors with features/bugfixes, it bloats the diff and makes it hard to see what code is related to the actual feature/bugfix.

-1. If it's a new feature, add an example implementation to the `test-app` and update `README.md`.
+1. If it's a new feature, add an example implementation to the `test-app` and `test-app-legacy-context` and update `README.md`.